nelsonbaggio/my-awesome-api/README.md

 ## Description

-API utilizada para testes gerais, feita com [nestjs](https://docs.nestjs.com/)
+API used for general testing, built with [nestjs](https://docs.nestjs.com/)

 ## Installation